I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy all 30 teams!

 - Team Finish: 89–65 (2nd in the AL)

-In the National League, two Reds pitchers were voted as the top pitchers in the league, but only finished third and fourth in MVP voting.
+In the National League, two Reds pitchers were voted as the top pitchers in the league, but they only finished third and fourth in MVP voting.
 Bucky Walters (22–10, 2.48 ERA) and Paul Derringer (20–12, 3.06 ERA) were nowhere close to matching Feller’s stellar season.
 No matter the format, Feller certainly would have been the 1940 Cy Young Award winner.

 - Win-Loss Record: 25–13